Transforming EMS: 6 considerations for implementing an EMS telehealth program

 If your medical director is on board, they need to be integral to every step of the program development and implementation, including program goals, selecting a telehealth provider, the technology platform used, clinical profiles of patients eligible for telehealth intervention, records retention and the quality assurance process.

-Traditional EMS is generally reimbursed for patient transport, therefore, programs that reduce patient transport can have a negative effect on system revenue.
-CMS's Hospital Without Walls waiver authorizes Medicare payment for ambulance transport to alternative destinations, but it stopped short of allowing payment for treatment-in-place services.
+Traditional EMS is generally reimbursed for patient transport; therefore, programs that reduce patient transport can have a negative effect on system revenue.
+CMS’s Hospital Without Walls waiver authorized Medicare payment for ambulance transport to alternative destinations, but it stopped short of allowing payment for treatment-in-place services.
 Though CMS does not currently reimburse for treatment in place, other payers may, and are.
-It's a good idea to have conversations with your large payers to see if they would be willing to reimburse for treatment-in-place services facilitated through telehealth.
+It’s a good idea to have conversations with your large payers to see if they would be willing to reimburse for treatment-in-place services facilitated through telehealth.
 Large payers like Anthem, as well as several state Medicaid agencies, reimburse EMS agencies for treat-and-refer programs.

 Reimbursement for the telehealth provider is available from most payers, including Medicare, so EMS agencies should not have to pay a telehealth provider.
-In fact, another CMS-issued waiver allows the telehealth provider to pay ambulance agencies for facilitating telehealth services.
-This means that even though EMS can't receive direct reimbursement from CMS for telehealth services, the telehealth provider could reimburse the EMS response agency.

 Your revenue cycle team should be included in program development as well.
 As there are opportunities for reimbursement, your billing systems need to be able to generate claims for your role in the telehealth process.
 You may be billing third-party payers, or perhaps the telehealth provider.
 Knowing what’s possible with your billing system is a crucial consideration.